Joe Young (lyricist)

-Joe Young (July 4, 1889 – April 21, 1939) was an American lyricist.
-He was born in New York.
-Young was most active from 1911 through the late-1930s, beginning his career working as a singer and song-plugger for various music publishers.
-During World War I, he entertained the U.S. troops, touring Europe as a singer.
+Joe Young (July 4, 1889 – April 21, 1939) was an American lyricist, born in New York City as Joseph Judewitz to immigrant Jewish parents.
+In 1911, he began his career as a singer and song-plugger for various music publishers.
+During World War I, he entertained U.S. troops and sang across Europe.

-Works
+Early work

-An early work is the song "Way Down East" (©1910) words by Cecil Mack, music by Joe Young and Harold Norman, published by Gotham-Attucks Music Publishing Company.
+An early work is the song "Way Down East" (1910), with words by Cecil Mack, music by Young and Harold Norman, published by Gotham-Attucks Music Publishing Company.

 The Laugh Parade

 For the 1931 Broadway show The Laugh Parade, Young collaborated with co-lyricist Mort Dixon and composer Harry Warren on "You're My Everything".
 The show also included: